Mišovice

 Mišovice is a municipality and village in Písek District in the South Bohemian Region of the Czech Republic.
 It has about 300 inhabitants.

 Mišovice lies approximately 24 km north-west of Písek, 68 km north-west of České Budějovice, and 73 km south-west of Prague.

-Administrative parts
+Administrative division

-Villages of Draheničky, Pohoří, Slavkovice and Svučice are administrative parts of Mišovice.
+Mišovice consists of five municipal parts (in brackets population according to the 2021 census):